Back to Blog

 Who Lives in Midtown?

-The mix is genuinely varied.
-Long-established Gibraltar families occupy many of the older terraced houses — these properties rarely come to market, and when they do, they go quickly.
-The apartment blocks have a higher turnover: professionals, couples, small families, and a meaningful share of iGaming industry workers who want central access without paying Ocean Village prices.
-There is a smaller expat population here than in the South District or Ocean Village — Midtown skews more towards residents with a longer connection to Gibraltar.
+The residential mix is genuinely varied.
+Long-established Gibraltar families hold many of the older terraced houses, and these rarely come to open market.
+When they do, interest is immediate.
+The apartment blocks turn over more frequently and attract professionals, young couples, small families, and a solid share of iGaming industry workers who want central access without paying marina premiums.

 Rental Market in Midtown